 He will beautify the humble with salvation.

 a.
 Let Israel rejoice in their Maker: If one ever lacked for reasons to praise God, there is one great reason that is always at hand.
-It is always right and honorable for us to praise and rejoice in our creator.
+It is always right and honorable for us to praise and rejoice in our Creator.

 i.
 “The starting point for us creatures must be our acknowledgment of the Creator, since it is only when we have begun to know God as our Creator that we can appreciate what we owe him and understand how we have failed to praise and thank him properly.”
 (Boice)

 b.
-Let the children of Zion be joyful in their King: God is the Maker of all humanity, but is recognizes as King only over His people.
+Let the children of Zion be joyful in their King: God is the Maker of all humanity, but is recognized as King only over His people.
 This recognition is a source of incomparable joy to His people, who realize they could never hope for a ruler greater in love, wisdom, and power.

 ii.
 “The true splendor of kings lies not in what their people do for them, but in what they do for their people: and herein our Lord excelleth all the princes that ever lived.”
 (Spurgeon)

 i.
 “It is the constant teaching of Scripture that we may please God.
-This was the testimony borne of Enoch before his translation, and the apostle exhorts us to walk worthily of the Lord, unto all pleasing.”
+This was the testimony borne of Enoch before his translation, and the apostle [Paul] exhorts us to walk worthily of the Lord, unto all pleasing.”
 (Meyer)

 iii.
 “What is there in us in which the Lord can take pleasure?
 Nothing, unless he has put it there.
 If he sees any beauty in us, it must be the reflection of his own face.
 Yet still the text says so, and therefore it must be true: ‘The Lord taketh pleasure in his people.’”
 (Spurgeon)